cbaeza16/cbaeza16/README.md

 👨‍💻 Computer Engineering Student | Tecnológico de Costa Rica

 Hi!
 I'm a Computer Engineering student in my final year at Tecnológico de Costa Rica, passionate about software development, problem-solving, and technology.
-Throughout my academic journey, I've worked on various projects using different technologies, including Python, Java, C, JavaScript (MEAN/MERN), and more.
+Throughout my academic journey, I've worked on various projects using different technologies, including Python, Java, C, JavaScript, and more.

 🚀 Always eager to learn, explore new technologies, and contribute to innovative projects.